HippoCampusRobotics/fav_docs/tutorials/ros_launch_setup.rst

    [INFO] [launch]: Default logging verbosity is set to INFO [INFO] [setpoint_publisher.py-1]: process started with pid [4991]

-We observe, our node has been started.
+We observe our node has been started.
-And this time the execution does not terminate by itself.
+And this time, the execution does not terminate by itself.
 Stop everything by hitting :kbd:`Ctrl` + :kbd:`C`.

 What comes next?
 ================
 A lot!

-* pushing nodes into namespaces
+* "pushing" nodes "into namespaces"
 * including other launch files
-* using launch arguments
+* using launch *arguments*

-The python based launch workflow in ROS2 may appear quite complex and cumbersome if launch files get more complicated than our previous toy example.
+The python-based launch workflow in ROS2 may appear quite complex and cumbersome when launch files get more complicated than our previous toy example.
-Do not feel discouraged by this and do not worry, if you do not manage to understand everything immediately.
+Do not feel discouraged by this and do not worry if you do not manage to understand everything immediately!
 You will get used to to it, step by step each time you work with it.

 So, why are we using lanch files, you might ask.
 Because it greatly simplifies launching our setups.
-Write the launch file once and profit the many times we start any setup.
+Write the launch file once and profit every time we start any setup.
 Trust me, you will start things **many** times.

 Pushing Nodes into Namespaces